-King Achashverosh didn’t know the true identity of Esther, the people from which she came or her relation to Mordechai till there was no room to hold back for the good of the Jewish people.
+King Achashverosh didn’t know the true identity of Esther, the people from which she came or her relation to Mordechai until Esther revealed her identity to protect the Jewish people.

-King Achashverosh didn’t really understand who Haman truly was and when the tables turned Haman didn’t know that he would be the servant to ride Mordechai in the streets of Shushan with the king’s horse and garments instead of Mordechai bowing down to him.
+King Achashverosh didn’t understand what Haman was up to.
+Haman didn’t know that he would be the chauffeur for Mordechai wearing the king’s horse and garments instead of Mordechai.

-The king or Esther apparently didn’t know that Haman decided to hang Mordechai and in the end it is Mordechai who inherits his house and Haman and his ten sons who hang on the tree.
+The king or Esther didn’t know that Haman decided to hang Mordechai, and in the end, it is Mordechai who inherits his house while Haman along with his ten sons were hung on the gallows instead.

-In the end, God himself is who orchestrates the events of Purim is also in disguise as his name is never explicitly mentioned in the entire Megilah text.
+Even God himself, who orchestrates the events of Purim, is also in disguise as his name is never explicitly mentioned in the entire Megillah text.

-This explains why the Jewish people would have had the custom to celebrate the festive Purim occasion celebration with a masquerade as the whole story of Purim is about identity and its concealment, secrets intrigue and its necessary revelation at a time of need.
-The relevancy of this holiday is undeniable to the Jew all throughout history.
+This explains why the Jewish people would have the custom to celebrate Purim with a masquerade, as the whole story of Purim is about concealment and its necessary revelation at a time of need.
+The relevancy of this holiday is undeniable to the Jew at all times throughout history.
 We are constantly concerned about our true identity in the public eye and resort to concealment.

-We try to hide from time to time.
-We hide from ourselves, our peers and colleagues at work, community members and sometimes even our family.
-Most of all we try to hide our identity from those who are culturally different from in fear of attack hatred and non-acceptance.
-We are told don’t wear the Tzitzit, kippah, or celebrate the Shabbat, they won’t accept you.
+As Jews, we try to hide from time to time.
+We hide from ourselves, our peers and colleagues at work, community members and sometimes even our own family.
+Most of all, we try to hide our identity from those who are culturally different from us in fear of attack hatred and non-acceptance.
+Freinds and peers often advise us not to wear Tzitzit, Kippah, or celebrate Shabbat, because we may not be accepted.

 As we pass the holiday of Purim this year, let us take off our masks to reveal who we really are- a nation of goodness and Godliness and a lighthouse for all of mankind.